 Gutter Terms to Know

-When homeowners begin the research process of finding a gutter contractor to replace their gutters, they come across several terms that may be new to them.
+When homeowners and business owners begin the research process of finding a gutter contractor to replace their gutters, they come across several terms that may be new to them.
 This requires even more research to look up the gutter terms they may not know.

-At USA Gutter Company, we not only value our customers, but our customer’s time as well.
-This is why we created this page to educate all homeowners on the common gutter terms and definitions.
+At USA Roofing & Gutters, LLC we not only value our customers, but our customer’s time as well.
+This is why we created this page to educate you on the common gutter terms and definitions.

 The most common type of gutter used on modern homes.
 This

 type of gutter features a unique shape on the front edge that looks similar

 The second most popular type of gutter, these resemble a